 Check if the water flowing from the downspouts when it rains is carried to the drainage pipe or if it spills into the yard creating a wet and muddy pool.

 First, you need to check the drainage system and if it is fine, then next, you must check for leaking pipes.
 Check the main water pipe, i.e., the pipe from the water meter to your house.
 A leak in the water main may be the reason for the accumulation of water in your yard.
 Another indication that you may have a leak in your water pipe is increased water bills.

-Also, check your faucets, water sprinkler system, garden hoses, fountains, pools, ponds and other water features for any leaks.
+Also, check your faucets, water sprinkler system, garden hose reels, fountains, pools, ponds and other water features for any leaks.
 If you locate a leak in the water pipe, then it is a good idea to get a professional plumber to deal with the problem and fix the leak.

 Check for Sewer Line Leakage